GHilmarG/UaSource/docs/index.md

 ## External mesh generator If in addition to 'mesh2d' you also want to
-use the external mesh generator `gmsh' then define the Matlab environmental variable 'GmshHomeDirectory' as:
+use the external mesh generator `gmsh' then define the MATLAB environmental variable 'GmshHomeDirectory' as: